connor-mcshane/lzwDecompression/README.md

 ### Further Work
 - Implement custom memory pools, to reduce malloc calls.
 - Use a output buffer for the file writes.
+- After reading "Clean Code" by Robert Martin, a variety of things should be implemented to improve the code such as:
+  - Replace magic numbers with constants or variable names.
+  - Refactor the files into smaller, more module, Single responsibility modules.